ClimateImpactLab/dscim-facts-epa/README.md

 <summary><b>Docker (Recommended)</b></summary>

 ### Docker (Recommended)
 <i>The RADICAL toolkit does not support MacOS or Windows.
 Therefore, to run on a Mac or Windows (the latter with [Windows Subsystem for Linux; WSL2](https://learn.microsoft.com/en-us/windows/wsl/install)), you need to run within a Linux virtual machine or container.
 On Windows, once you have installed WSL2, type "ubuntu" in the Command Prompt to open a linux terminal for the remaining commands.
+For both Windows and Mac, we recommend installing [Docker Desktop](https://docs.docker.com/engine/install/), which should be opened prior to the following steps.

 FACTS provides a [Docker](https://www.docker.com/) container in the `docker/` directory.
 This container provides the Linux, Python, R, and RADICAL toolkit environment needed for FACTS to run.
 FACTS itself does not reside within the container because of needs related to storage space for module data, persistence of changes, and writability.
 The instructions below assume FACTS resides outside the container in `$HOME/facts` and mounts it within the container as `/opt/facts`.
 At the moment, the docker environment appears to work fairly reliably when using localhost as the resource, but working with remote resources will require additional configuration.